Industrial Pricing Case Studies

 Taylor Wells rebuilt the pricing and data foundation, enabling evidence-based price setting and supporting an incremental $5m revenue target with control as the business continued to scale.

-A large, complex B2B distribution and retail organisation initiated a major pricing system program to improve execution and standardisation.
+A large, complex B2B distribution and retail organisation initiated a major pricing system program.
+The goal was to improve pricing execution and standardisation.

-Through a structured Phase 1 intervention, Taylor Wells lead and reframed the program as a pricing transformation: exposing hidden risk, identifying margin opportunity, and defining the principles required to avoid embedding legacy pricing problems into a new system.
+Through a structured Phase 1 intervention, Taylor Wells led and reframed the program as a pricing transformation.
+Specifically, we exposed hidden risks and identified margin opportunities.
+We also defined principles to prevent embedding legacy pricing issues into the new system.

 A global FMCG organisation faced increasing complexity in a highly concentrated Australian retail market while transitioning its portfolio strategy.